Demonte Harper: Professional career

-Demonte Harper went undrafted in the 2011 NBA draft, making him an unrestricted free agent.
+Harper went undrafted in the 2011 NBA draft, making him an unrestricted free agent.

 In July 2012, Harper landed a spot on the Denver Nuggets NBA Summer League team in Las Vegas, Nevada.
 Harper averaged 5 points per game.
-His highest scoring game was 17 points against the Portland Trail Blazers along with 5 assists and 5 defensive rebounds.
+His highest scoring game was 17 points against the Portland Trail Blazers, along with 5 assists and 5 defensive rebounds.

-In September 2012, Harper signed a contract with the Portland Trail Blazers which was put on waivers in October 2012.
+In September 2012, he signed a contract with the Portland Trail Blazers, which was put on waivers in October 2012.

-The Reno Bighorns selected Demonte Harper in Round 2 with Pick 5 in the 2012 Annual NBA Development League Draft.
+The Reno Bighorns selected Harper in Round 2 with Pick 5 in the 2012 Annual NBA Development League Draft.
 On November 5, 2012, Harper was acquired from Reno in a trade by the Erie BayHawks.

 In September 2013, Harper signed with BC Tsmoki-Minsk of Belarus.
 In preseason action for Tsmoki-Minsk, Harper scored 17 points in a 94–88 win over Budivelnyk.

-In July 2014, Harper was added to the Denver Nuggets NBA Summer League team's roster.
+In July 2014, he was added to the Denver Nuggets NBA Summer League team's roster.
 Harper scored 7 points in less than 7 minutes against the NBA D-League Select team.
 Against the Los Angeles Lakers, Harper's defense was irreplaceable as he played over 28 minutes, scoring 8 points, 4 rebounds, 1 assist, 1 steal, and 1 blocked shot.

 In August 2014, Harper signed with Enel Brindisi, also known as New Basket Brindisi, in Brindisi, Italy.

-On July 27, 2015, Harper signed with Czarni Słupsk of the Polish Basketball league.
+On July 27, 2015, he signed with Czarni Słupsk of the Polish Basketball League.

-On September 2, 2016, Harper signed with Estonian club Kalev/Cramo of the 2016–17 season.
+On September 2, 2016, Harper signed with Estonian club Kalev/Cramo forthe 2016–17 season.

 On March 14, 2017, it was announced that Harper moved to B.C.
 Zenit Saint Petersburg.
 He averaged 10.6 points per game.
 On July 7, 2018, Harper signed with the Turkish team Tofaş.

-On January 25, 2019, he has signed with Sidigas Avellino of the Italian Lega Basket Serie A (LBA).
+On January 25, 2019, he signed with Sidigas Avellino of the Italian Lega Basket Serie A (LBA).
 On July 26, 2019, Harper signed a one-year deal with Spanish club Herbalife Gran Canaria.
 He re-signed the following season and averaged 12.9 points per game.

-On July 29, 2021, Harper signed with Limoges CSP of the LNB Pro A.
+On July 29, 2021, Harper signed with Limoges CSP of the LNB Pro A. He averaged 15.7 points per game (8th in the league).

-On July 3, 2022, he has signed with Derthona Basket of the Italian LBA.
+On July 3, 2022, he signed with Derthona Basket of the Italian LBA.

+On August 17, 2023, Harper signed with Ironi Ness Ziona of the Israeli Basketball Premier League.